-While many projects have been quick to embrace governance token votes — particularly as tooling via Snapshot, Aragon and other platforms make adopting decentralized governance structures more accessible — several influential observers remain critical.
+While many projects have been quick to embrace governance token votes — particularly as tooling via Snapshot, Aragon, and other platforms makes adopting decentralized governance structures more accessible — several influential observers remain critical.
 Among them is Vitalik Buterin.

 In an August 2021 blog post, Buterin outlined several issues with current tokenized governance structures.
 Among his issues with the model is that coin holders themselves are central to the governance process.
 This creates a potential conflict of interest, an example being when a particular decision may hurt the protocol long-term but could result in a higher price in the short term.

 However, Buterin’s main contention with current token-governance models is that votes can be bought.
 He uses the example of a simple token-wrapping contract that rewards participation and that auctions voting rights to the highest bidder.
 Reasoning that a small-holder is likely to accept such a proposition, regardless of consequences to the protocol itself, Buterin writes:

 “If the governance power auctioned by the wrapper contract gets bought up by an attacker, you personally only suffer a small fraction of the cost of the bad governance decisions that your token is contributing to, but you personally gain the full benefit of the dividend from the governance rights auction.
 This situation is a classic tragedy of the commons.”

 Although such attacks are rare today, the Ethereum cofounder believes they are coming.
 According to him, community spirit and a lack of tools to orchestrate vote-buying may be keeping threats at bay for now.
 He concludes by stating that the Ethereum community shouldn't consider coin-voting mechanisms in action today as “safe defaults” because few have been tested under great economic stress.
 Instead, developers should be actively exploring alternatives.